 The College also offers a Ph.D. in Pharmaceutical Sciences graduate program, which provides a valuable background of preparation for an academic or pharmaceutical industry career.
 South Dakota State University's Ph.D. in Pharmaceutical Sciences program began in 2007 and has rapidly grown in prominence since that time.

-The "home" for the College of Pharmacy as it conducts this important, problem-solving research and teaches pharmacy care of today and tomorrow is the recently constructed Avera Health and Science Center.
-This state-of-the art facility opened in July of 2010 and features 97,000 square-feet of teaching laboratory, classroom, and office space, as well as 48,600 square-feet of research laboratory space.
+The "home" for the College as it conducts this important, problem-solving research and teaches pharmacy care of today and tomorrow is the recently constructed Avera Health and Science Center.
+This state-of-the art facility features 97,000 square-feet of teaching laboratory, classroom, and office space, as well as 48,600 square-feet of research laboratory space.

 If you are interested in visiting, please contact us.
 We would be happy to show you around and tell you more about our programs.

 |General Chemistry with Lab||8|

 |Organic Chemistry with Lab||8|

 |General Biology with Lab||3|

 SDSU requires one standardized test, either the ACT, SAT, or PCAT.